Tmpertor/Raven-Storm/INSTALLATION.md

 2. Unzip

 3. Open terminal in the Raven-Storm folder.
+(On windows you should be able to just right click the folder while holding down the shift key, you can then click on open in Powershell (administrator).)

 4. Install the requirements.